 The infinity edge system is only designed to run when the pool is being used and consists of an overflow system that takes water from the collection trough, filters it and returns it to the main pool whenever swimmers are using the pool.

-The main filtration system works in exactly the same way as a conventional pool except that the conventional skimmers are not required and the water circulates back through the pump via the drain in the pool floor.
+The main filtration system works in exactly the same way as a conventional pool except that the conventional skimmers are not required and the water circulates back through the pump via the water inlets in the pool walls.

-This means that the high capacity pump that is needed to run the infinity edge circulation system only needs to be running when the pool is actually in use - thus the running costs of an infinity pool are not a lot higher than with a conventional pool.
+This means that the high capacity pump that is needed to run the infinity edge circulation system only needs to be running when the pool is actually in use - thus the running costs of an infinity pool are only a little higher than for a conventional pool.

 The most important benefit that an infinity edge pool provides is that the overflow weir very effectively and constantly removes and filters the surface layer of pool water that contains a large proportion of the pathogens, bacteria and organic matter that exist in every pool - thus making the water look sparkling simply because it is cleaner and healthier.

-These are called deck level or mirror pools – and they do look like mirrors!
-The concept is based on the use of the infinity edge right round the pool perimeter and is very suitable for a normal garden without spectacular views.
+The concept is based on the use of an overflow weir all around the pool perimeter and is very suitable for a normal garden without spectacular views.
+These are called deck level or sometime, mirror pools – and they do look like mirrors!

 The majority of the premium quality indoor pools are now being installed as deck level pools and some outdoor pools are now incorporating them.